prashikm/prashikm/README.md

   </a>
 </p>

-I'm a computer science student who enjoy working with technology and share with the world what I learn through my [writings](https://prashikmeshram.com/blog).
+I'm Prashik who enjoy working with technology and share with the world what I learn through my [writings](https://prashikmeshram.com/blog).

 Get to know me be better at my [personal website.](https://prashikmeshram.com)